Explore other majors & minors

 ECON 205 The Business of Health

 What is health?
 Is it a good that can be produced and traded in the market?
 Does everyone have a right to health care?
 Who is involved in the business of health?
 This course explores perspectives that surround our health, the provision and delivery of health care and the financing of that care.
 We investigate and discuss how these different interests relate to one another and result in health care as it is available in the US today and in contrast with health care systems in other countries.
-Staff
+Offered occasionally; Staff

 ECON 230 Labor Economics

 This course examines the labor market and how economic, social and institutional forces influence the supply and demand for labor.
 Topics include: labor force participation, wage determination, investments in human capital, wage differentials, discrimination, the role of unions and collective bargaining and policy considerations such as the effects of welfare and social security benefits on levels of participation.
-Prerequisite(s): ECON 110 and 120, or permission of the instructor; Cross Listing: BUS 230; Offered alternate years; Staff
+Prerequisite(s): ECON 110 and 120, or permission of the instructor; Cross Listing: BUS 230; Offered alternate years; E. Fair

 ECON 240 Marxist Economics

 The study of Marxist political economy with attention to: Marxist methodology, historical materialism, Marxist theories of income distribution and economic crisis, and select topics in political economy, such as the determinants of: technical change, the organization of education, and environmental problems.
-Prerequisite(s): ECON 110 or 120, or permission of the instructor; Offered annually; Staff
+Prerequisite(s): ECON 110 or 120, or permission of the instructor; Offered occasionally; Staff

 ECON 248 Teaching Assistant (1/2 or 1)